-This course will start in the fall semester of the academic year 2016/17 for the third year students of General Medicine and Dentistry.
+This course starts in the fall semester of the academic year for the third year students of General Medicine and Dentistry.

 Topographic anatomy is a section of human anatomy, which studies layering structure of anatomical regions, their interposition (syntopy), projection on the skin (golotopy), relation to the skeleton (skeletopy), blood supply, innervation and lymph flow in normal and pathological conditions, taking into account the age, sex and constitutional peculiarities of the organism.

 The course has practical significance for medicine students and is the theoretical basis for surgery.

 1. Introduction to topographic anatomy and operative surgery